 Challenge: Keep network fully operational during maintenance, upgrade, or troubleshooting.

 Solution: By integrating a Bypass TAP into the network, in-line appliances can be accessed at any time, without impacting network uptime or security.
 For example, if you want to add, remove, and/or upgrade firewalls.
 This is done by activating the manual bypass feature in the BP Manager software.
 This way the traffic is no longer forwarded to the in-line appliance, so it can be freely accessed.
 When maintenance is done, the bypass mode can be disabled, making the in-line appliance active again.

 Challenge: Actively track operational status of the in-line appliance.

 Solution: To actively track if the in-line appliance connected to the Bypass TAP is operational, the TAP uses bidirectional and configurable heartbeat packets with the data stream, that in turn need to be forwarded by the in-line appliance.
-If the in-line appliance is compromised in any way, these packets will no longer be returned to the Bypass TAP.
-To ensure that the critical network link stays up, the TAP will enable bypass mode.
+If the in-line appliance is compromised in any way, these packets will no longer be returned to the TAP.
+To ensure that the critical network link stays up, the device will enable bypass mode.

 Out-of-Band Use Case